 Help Xel-Ha conserve its natural environment by buying bio-degradable sunscreen.
 It’s sold at the park and costs just a bit more than regular brands, but won’t leave an oil slick on the water, rocks, coral or fish that can affect the health of the ecosystem in the lagoon and out in the ocean.
 The lagoon isn’t as colorful as the open ocean because of the use of non-biodegradable sunscreens people bring from their own countries.

 Sunscreens cause reef bleaching and the ingredient oxybenzone has been proven to feminize fish.
+Click the link to learn more about oxybenzone.
 Remember, if it doesn’t say BIODEGRADABLE on the label, it isn’t.